elk-audio/elk-docs/docs/html/_sources/documents/getting_started_with_development_kit_software.md.txt

 ![touch_osc_jx10_gui](illustrations/touch_osc_jx10_gui.png)

-Which OSC messages your particular configuration responds to, is by sushi populated at each execution, in the `sushi.log` file, as detailed in our [Elk Overview's section on Logging](elk_overview.md).
+Which OSC messages your particular configuration responds to, is by sushi populated at each execution, in the `sushi.log` file, as detailed in our [detailed documentation for Sushi](sushi_overview.md).